melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ### Linearithmic time, O(n log n)

-- Typically achived by split a problem into parts and then process each part.
+- Typically achieved by splitting a problem into parts and then process each part.
 - A similar curve, `O(√N)` function

 ```python